SynAckPwn23/SCTF/README.md

 Insert Description

 # License Information
-SCTF is licensed under the GNU General Public License v3.0
+<b>SCTF is licensed under the GNU General Public License v3.0</b>
+Copyright (c) [2017] [Daniele Votta, Filippo Schiavio

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

-Permissions: Commercial use, Modification, Distribution, Patent use, Private use.
+<b>Permissions</b>: Commercial use, Modification, Distribution, Patent use, Private use.

-Conditions: License and copyright notice, State changes, Disclose source, Same License.
+<b>Conditions</b>: License and copyright notice, State changes, Disclose source, Same License.

 <b>Limitations</b>: Liability, Warranty.